In the interests of transparency (and avoiding a slap in the face), I do not have a narcissistic parent.

 The nine traits:

-- there is a preoccupation with fantasies of unlimited success, power, brilliance, beauty or ideal love.
+- Preoccupation with fantasies of unlimited success, power, brilliance, beauty or ideal love.

-- the belief that he or she is special and unique, and can only be understood by other special people.
+- Belief in being special and unique, and only capable of being understood by other special people.

-- often envious of others or believes others are envious.
+- Being envious of others or believing others are envious.

-3 things you might need to teach yourself as a CNP
+5 things you might need to teach yourself as a child of a narcissistic parent

-Here are three things you’ll likely need to work on if you’re a CNP, and do not want the legacy of your narcissistic parent to continue to play out in your life.
+Here are five things you’ll likely need to work on if you’re the child of a narcissistic parent.

-For CNPs, part of the healing has to include grieving for the loss of the parent they wanted, as well as the child that went without.
+For children of narcissistic parents, part of healing from that includes grieving for the loss of the parent they wanted, as well as the child that went without.

-It is understood that there are five stages of grief: acceptance, denial, bargaining, anger and depression.
+There are five commonly recognised stages of grief: acceptance, denial, bargaining, anger and depression.
 And it’s the first, acceptance, that is the most critical.

 What acceptance means in this context is embracing the knowledge that you had a narcissistic parent and all of the ways that has hindered (or helped) you in life.
 Also, being present to all of your emotions about it.